LeonKremers/waven-working-/README.md

 **Waven**

+This is / will be an actually working version of waven.
+Will work on different PCs and also headless on Linux servers.

 This project provides a Python package designed to analyze neuronal responses in the visual cortex to visual stimuli.
 Using a Gabor transform of the stimulus, the package enables users to extract tuning curves for key visual features such as azimuth, elevation, orientation, spatial frequency, phase, size, and drift speed.<br />